 A free doll appraisal app can help identify what type of doll you have and whether it deserves closer review.
-The useful first answer is not a guaranteed price.
+The useful first answer is not a documented price.
 It is the likely material, maker, age range, clothing originality, condition, and whether comparable auction sales exist.

 Doll value can change sharply with cracks, repainting, replaced wigs, missing clothing, box condition, and whether the doll is a known maker or a later decorative piece.